Since it’s launch in 2004, Shopify has evolved from an online snowboarding gear store into the largest storefront-management platform in the world.

 To resize your photos in Photoshop, open your image in Photoshop and click File > Export > Save for Web:

-From there, you can play around with a variety of settings until you find the right balance between file size and image quality:
+From there, you can play around with a variety of settings until you find the right balance between file size and image quality (color-coded to match where they show up in the image below):

 - Quality.
 Lower numbers = lower image quality and lower file size.